muhammadmanwar/cheaphone/Cheaphone_Plan.md

   - this may be something that needs to be solved by using a different SBC.
 Will need further testing to confirm

 ### Future Plans
-Maybe the project should pivot to use a RISC-V cpu, in an effort to further empasize the open source vision?
+Maybe the project should pivot to use a RISC-V SBC, in an effort to further empasize the open source vision?